tapvirsingh/salaryinc/README.md

 OR
 The appraisal rating is not within the range of [1,5].

-Watch me writing this code with complete explanation on YouTube : https://youtu.be/wX5LPM7rIzc
+Watch me write this code with complete explanation on YouTube : https://youtu.be/wX5LPM7rIzc

 Website : https://blazehattech.com